mimecast/dtail/doc/examples.md

 ## Aggregating logs

 To run ad-hoc MapReduce aggregations on newly written log lines, you also must add a query.
-According to the logs, this example follows all remote log lines and prints out every 5 seconds the top 10 servers with the most average free memory.
+The following example follows all remote log lines and prints out every 5 seconds the top 10 servers with the most average free memory.
 To run a MapReduce query across log lines written in the past, please use the ``dmap`` command instead.

 ```shell
 % dtail --servers serverlist.txt  \